 Let’s face it, learning 26 letters and their sounds can be a daunting task for young children.
 Even though at 4-6 years old they are in the middle of a language explosion and their minds are like sponges, it is still a lot to learn and process.
 This is why I love to reward and encourage them each and every step of the way and make it a positive learning experience.

 We all like receiving appreciation for our efforts, especially from someone we respect.
 Young children are no different.
-They love receiving acknowledgement and praise from the teacher.
-Since there are a lot of letters that they are expected to learn, I like rewarding them for their efforts after they master each letter of the alphabet with a unique brag tag/reward.
+They love receiving acknowledgment and praise from the teacher.
+Since there are a lot of letters that they are expected to learn, I like rewarding them for their efforts after they master each letter of the alphabet with a unique reward tag.
 Receiving something special to celebrate their efforts (especially if they have been struggling) can energize their desire to learn more, rekindle enthusiasm about learning the alphabet, and restore their confidence and commitment.

-Unique Brag Tag/Reward for Each Letter
+Unique Reward Tag for Each Letter

-I have distributed these rewards / tags several different ways over the years.
+I have distributed these reward tags several different ways over the years.
 There is really no right or wrong way to use them – it totally depends on your personal preference and your students.
 They are very versatile and can easily fit any teaching style.
 There are several ways to have students keep track and store their tags.

 Necklaces or Binder Rings